 There are many reasons to hire a property manager, with the most common being:

-2. If you don’t live close to your rental property
+2. You live far from your rental property

 Do-It-Yourself Property Management